adblockplus/web.adblockplus.org/pages/acceptable-ads.md

 - {{ report-aa-step-2[list item] Screenshot of the entire page, including the ad OR a detailed description of where the ad is located on the page }}
 - {{ report-aa-step-3[list item] If known, indicate whether a login or VPN is necessary to reproduce issue }}

-## {{ get-whitelisted[heading] How can I get ads on my website whitelisted? }} {: #get-whitelisted }
+## {{ get-allowlisted[heading] How can I get ads on my website allowlisted? }} {: #get-allowlisted }

-{{ get-whitelisted-1 The process of getting your ads whitelisted takes about 10 working days once the ads adhere to the Acceptable Ads standards: }}
+{{ get-allowlisted-1 The process of getting your ads allowlisted takes about 10 working days once the ads adhere to the Acceptable Ads standards: }}

-1. {{ get-whitelisted-step-1[list item] If your website has ads that comply with the [Acceptable Ads standards](#criteria), simply fill out <a href="https://acceptableads.com/get-whitelisted/" title="{{ get-whitelisted-step-1-1[tooltip] Get Acceptable Ads Whitelisted }}">this form</a>. }}
+1. {{ get-allowlisted-step-1[list item] If your website has ads that comply with the [Acceptable Ads standards](#criteria), simply fill out <a href="https://acceptableads.com/join/" title="{{ get-allowlisted-step-1-1[tooltip] Get Acceptable Ads Allowlisted }}">this form</a>. }}
-2. {{ get-whitelisted-step-2[list item] Someone from [eyeo](https://www.eyeo.com/), the company behind Adblock Plus, will contact you to determine the exact ads, and check whether they comply with our criteria. }}
+2. {{ get-allowlisted-step-2[list item] Someone from [eyeo](https://www.eyeo.com/), the company behind Adblock Plus, will contact you to determine the exact ads, and check whether they comply with our criteria. }}
-3. {{ get-whitelisted-step-3[list item] After you have made any necessary changes, both sides sign an <a href="https://adblockplus.org/acceptable-ads-agreements" title="{{ get-whitelisted-step-3-1[tooltip] Link to Acceptable Ads agreements page }}">agreement</a>. }}
+3. {{ get-allowlisted-step-3[list item] After you have made any necessary changes, both sides sign an <a href="https://adblockplus.org/acceptable-ads-agreements" title="{{ get-allowlisted-step-3-1[tooltip] Link to Acceptable Ads agreements page }}">agreement</a>. }}
-4. {{ get-whitelisted-step-4[list item] We submit the whitelisting proposal [in the forum](https://adblockplus.org/forum/viewforum.php?f=12){: title="Link to Adblock Plus Forum" } and the ads are whitelisted at the same time.
+4. {{ get-allowlisted-step-4[list item] We submit the allowlisting proposal [in the forum](https://adblockplus.org/forum/viewforum.php?f=12){: title="Link to Adblock Plus Forum" } and the ads are allowlisted at the same time.
 The topic will stay open in order for the community to declare concerns if or when the candidate does not meet the requirements. }}

 ## {{revenue[Section header] Is there payment involved?}} {: #revenue }